UnionInternationalCheminsdeFer/OSDM/tools/sandbox.md

 - First Route:  *Amsterdam* - *Paris*

-  The service simulated is a high speed IRT train where the products *admission with included reservation* as well as two *luggage* and *bike* ancillary services are available.
+  The service simulated is a high speed IRT train where the products *admission with included reservation* as well as the ancillary services *luggage* and *bike* are available.

 - Second Route:  *Amsterdam* - *Köln* - *Frankfurt (Main) Hbf* - *Basel* - *Thun*

   The service simulated is a high speed train where the products *admission* as well as a *monthly pass* are available.
-Additionally a *bus ticket* is available.
+Additionally a *bus ticket* to a commuting bus is available.

 If sensible, upon request Sqills will provide additional routes and services.